 - Catastrophic plans, designed to cover excessive bills due to a medical emergency, are available for applicants under age 30.
 Catastrophic health insurance plans have low monthly premiums and very high deductibles.

 Nevada Health Link’s comparison tool allows you to estimate costs and benefits of plans and to check whether you may qualify for financial assistance.

 What if I already have health insurance?

 If you already have coverage through your employer or directly through an insurance provider but are eligible for lower premiums, you can switch to Nevada Health Link.
 But you may not qualify for tax credits if you opt out of your employer’s plan — unless those premiums exceed a certain portion of your household income.
-The premiums would need to be more than 9.83 percent of your household income for individual coverage or more than 8.27 percent for family coverage in order for you to qualify for the tax credits.
+The premiums would need to be more than 9.61 percent of your household income for individual coverage.

 Will I need to get a new doctor?